nhatquangz/nhatquangz.github.io/_posts/2020-11-01-replicatate-monzo-card-animation.md

 1. We create a variable to save all collection view attributes.
 2. `shouldInvalidateLayout` function return `true` to update the layout changes of main card (the first one).
 3. `layoutAttributesForElements` function is where you return the layout attributes for all items inside the given rectangle.
 Many complicated collection view layout require us to calculate manually size and position attributes, but in this case we do not have to do that.
-We just take all attributes that have already been calculated by the parent class `super.layoutAttributesForElements(in: rect)` and do a little changes for the attribute of first item (main card).
+We just take all attributes that have already been calculated by the parent class `super.layoutAttributesForElements(in: rect)` and do a little changes in the attribute of first item (main card).
-4. We can not change these attributes directly, so we create a copy save to `allAttributes` variable.
-We set `zIndex` of first item to 0 to make sure that it will stay under the other cards.
+4. We can not change these attributes directly, so we create a copy then save to `allAttributes` variable.
+Set `zIndex` of first item to 0 to make sure that it will stay under the other cards.
 5. `stickMainCard` function is used to update the position of first item according to changes of scroll view.
-6. Return any attributes with frames that intersect with the `rect`, in other words we return all visiable attributes.
+6. Return any attributes with frames that intersect with the `rect`, in other words we return all visible attributes.

-`stickMainCard` function will be in charge of update the main card position according to scroll flow.
+`stickMainCard` function will be in charge of updating the main card position according to scroll flow.

 ```swift
 func stickMainCard() {